ylaboratory/splitpea_package/README.md

 # Splitpea

 ...
-This documentation is old I will update!
+This documentation is old; I will start updating it soon!
 ...

 This is the Python package implementation of **Splitpea**: *SPLicing InTeractions PErsonAlized*.